Corbinsconerytc/HerbetBraken/README.md

 This mod replaces the Bracken's model with a model of Herbert the Pervert from family Guy, as well changing some sound effects.

 Model Credits: "Herbert The Pervert" (https://skfb.ly/6YDzP) by jumpymonkeymad is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 Thanks so much to Vulf for putting his code on thunderstore!
 Video explaining how I made this and how to repeat it:(yet to be made.
-Its coming in like a month.)
+As of 3-7-25, I am still procrastinating on the video :(.)

 ## Changelog
 ### 0.1.0